Bettendorf investigator found not guilty of aggravated assault

 Oberhart was booked into the Rock Island County Jail on July 6 and later posted $2,000 bond and was released.
-He has a pre-trial conference scheduled for Aug.
-15 on a charge of aggravated assault with a deadly weapon, which is a serious misdemeanor.

 According to his LinkedIn profile, Oberhart is the owner of two businesses: Quad City Investigations LLC and QCI Firearms Training.
-He is also a part-time police officer for the town of Scales Mound, Illinois – a village of around 400 people in Jo Daviess County near the Wisconsin border.
+He was also a part-time police officer for the town of Scales Mound, Illinois – a village of around 400 people in Jo Daviess County near the Wisconsin border.

-Davis did say the village board has been “on and off the fence about having a cop or not having a cop,” but pointed out that having someone from outside of town handle nuisance violations is helpful.
+Davis did say the village board had been “on and off the fence about having a cop or not having a cop,” but pointed out that having someone from outside of town handle nuisance violations is helpful.